ninakali/ninakali.github.io/notes/iseeidraw3/index.md

 And then...
 And then life happened.
 I basically stopped drawing between August 2025 and May 2026.
 Not that I didn't want to pursue my goals of improving my skills, making art for games, or drawing comics; I just couldn’t stick with them.
 In the meantime, my awkward attempts at drawing felt like I was repeating myself and not learning anything.
 Were my skills plateauing?
 So early in my artistic journey? *Cries.*

 A famous illustrator I follow on YouTube mentioned in one of his videos that filling out a sketchbook can help to unblock one’s growth.
 I had a sketchbook lying around that seemed oddly appropriate for such a task, so I started drawing in it with the intention of filling it out one day.
 Such a day came after roughly 60 hours of drawing, and in those 60 hours, I’ve learned a lot.
-Now I can draw something things like that based on photographs:
+Now I can draw sketches like this one based on photographs:

 ![](img/skebu00030.jpg)